fusioncharts/dev_centre_docs/fusiongrid/tutorials-fusiongrid/row-transition-animation.md

 - Downloaded and installed FusionGrid Server, and the server is running

 ## Code
-The grid configuration files are simple .json files.
+The grid configuration files are simple `.json` files.
 Below is an example of how the row transition animations work.
-Users can enable/disable the animation and control the animation duration.
+Users can enable or disable the animation and control the animation duration.

 ```json
 var schema = [